https://skyscanner.pxf.io/c/4123411/1099829/13416?associateid=AFF_TRA_19354_00001

 Walk the Old Town Walls

-Climbing the ancient city walls is a quintessential Dubrovnik experience.
-This 2-kilometre circuit offers unparalleled views of the Old Town’s terracotta rooftops and the shimmering Adriatic Sea.
-Y
+Climbing the ancient city walls is an incredible Dubrovnik experience.
+This 2 kilometre circuit offers unparalleled views of the Old Town’s terracotta rooftops and the Adriatic Sea.

 Start your walk early in the morning or late afternoon to avoid the midday heat and crowds.